KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 So each type of data is associated with an "action."
 This action defines what to do with the data.
 More on that later.

-Currently, these are all the actions needed:
+Currently, these are all the possible actions:

 ```php
 var send_action_strings := {